By Adam Smith, 21st Century

 I don’t want to delve into the intricacies of the monetary system, while this paper gets into some technical details, mostly it is debunking the history of what actually happened, so you can enjoy the paper without being intimately knowledgeable of the monetary system.
 But there is some basic terminology I should probably give context.

-Other than physical cash and coin, most money exists digitally, just numbers in a computer, deposited in a bank somewhere.
+Other than physical notes and coins, most money exists digitally, just numbers in a computer, deposited in a bank somewhere.
 So, when speaking of money in a bank we refer to it as “deposits”.
 Anytime this paper mentions deposits or the creation of deposits, “deposit” is synonymous with “money”.

 But the complexities of defining money don’t stop there.
 There is also another type of money, money only used by the central bank and financial institutions to settle their transactions at the end of the day.
-This type of central bank money is called “reserves”.
-Reserves are also money, but only used by the central bank and financial institutions (cash and coin count as reserves too, but we’re not going down that road).
+This type of central bank money is called “reserves” or “settlement money”.
+Reserves are also money, but only used by the central bank and financial institutions (notes and coins count as reserves too, but we’re not going down that road).
+As one example of how bankspeak requires one to already understand certain aspects of the system in order to decipher central bank literature, reserves/settlement money is mostly referred to as “cash” by banks and the government, even though they aren’t referring to physical notes.

 If you find this supremely confusing you are not alone, it’s designed complex on purpose so that regular people don’t attempt to understand it and don’t realize the simple truth of banks’ money creation powers.
 As economist John Kenneth Galbraith said in his treatise on money: